Why Do Native Speakers Talk So Fast? (And How to Keep Up)

 3. Rhythm and Stress Patterns

 English has a rhythm based on stressed and unstressed syllables.
 Important words (like nouns and verbs) are stressed, while smaller words (like prepositions and articles) are often reduced or said quickly.
+For example, “do you like this one or that one?” becomes “d’ya like this one-r that one?”

 4. Native Speakers Are Comfortable